BRIEF-Greenlight Capital sends letter to GM shareholders

 * Greenlight Capital sends letter to GM shareholders

-* Greenlight Capital says "we are very disappointed with proxy advisors' recommendations to vote white proxy card", in relation to gm director nominees

-* Greenlight Capital - urge shareholders to vote for Greenlight's three director nominees and for proposal to split gm stock into 2 common equities Source text for Eikon: Further company coverage:
+* Greenlight Capital Inc says urges shareholders to vote green proxy card for Greenlight's three director nominees and for Greenlight's proposal Source text for Eikon: Further company coverage:

 * Volkswagen's labour unions oppose Ducati sale (Adds criticism from VW works council)